 10 “Clean Fifteen” Veggies and Fruits Named “Healthiest Foods On Earth”

-Save some money and your health by eating ten of the “clean fifteen” fruits and vegetables that are the among the healthiest foods on earth.
+Save some money and your health by eating ten of the “clean fifteen” fruits and vegetables that are among the healthiest foods on earth.
 Bonus: Dr. Michael Greger’s video about food as medicine.

 IF YOU haven’t heard of the “Clean Fifteen “ and the “Dirty Dozen”, it’s time to become familiar with them.
 Your body will thank you.